HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 Browser auto-update mechanisms are a driving factor for client-side adoption of new web standards.
 It's [estimated](https://caniuse.com/http2) that over 97% of global users support HTTP/2, up slightly from 95% measured last year.

 Unfortunately, the upgrade path for servers is more difficult, especially with the requirement to support TLS.
-For mobile and desktop, Figure 22.10 shows the breakdown of HTTP server headers returned for sites that support HTTP/2 and HTTP/1.
+For mobile and desktop, we can see from Figure 22.10, that he majority of HTTP/2 sites are served by nginx, Cloudflare, and Apache.
+Almost half of the HTTP/1.1 sites are served by Apache.

 {# TODO(analysts, authors): Why is this figure in terms of the number of websites, rather than percent?
 Should the server values also be capitalized accordingly? (eg Cloudflare rather than cloudflare) #}
 {{ figure_markup(